Female Garganey are similar in size to Eurasian Teal Anas crecca, but have a stripy face and no white streak under the tail.

 Their home is open areas across Europe and Asia; shallow freshwater lakes with extensive fringe vegetation, marshes, flooded fields and swampy meadows.
 They winter on coastal lagoons and marshes, inshore waters and open freshwater lakes in sub-Saharan Africa, the Indian sub-continent and South-east Asia.

-Garganey are charming little dabbling birds, perhaps sometimes underrated because they are so shy.
+Garganey are charming little dabbling ducks, perhaps sometimes underrated because they are so shy.
 They are hardy, but shelters and/or good ground cover should be provided for protection in prolonged or severe frost.
 These ducks are easy to manage, and suitable for mixed collections but because they are quiet and shy, they may be bullied.

 Any disturbance, particularly from us, can interfere with the breeding process.
 Dense cover and seclusion, without competition, should be provided.
 Nests in areas of grass or low-growing plants can often be at a distance from water.